For more information

 Graduate study at Brandeis is characterized by a low student-to-faculty ratio.
 Brandeis currently has 19 faculty members and 43 doctoral students in the Department of Physics.
-Students enjoy ample opportunity for personal interaction with instructors in the classroom and laboratory and with advisers to guide their doctoral research.
+Students enjoy ample opportunity for personal interaction with instructors in the classroom and laboratory and with advisers to guide their master's and doctoral research.
 There are also many postdoctoral research associates collaborating with the faculty and graduate students, thus providing further occasions for connections between graduate students and physicists active in research.

 The Boston area is also one of the world's major centers of research in physics.
-During the academic year, there are several colloquia and specialized seminars daily at area universities, including Boston University, Harvard University, MIT, Northeastern University and Tufts University.
-All these schools are within 30 minutes of the Brandeis campus.
+During the academic year, there are several colloquia and specialized seminars daily at area universities, including Boston University, Harvard University, MIT, Northeastern University, and Tufts University.
+All of these schools are within 30 minutes of the Brandeis campus.

-The department believes that the undergraduate experience rarely provides incoming graduate students with a firm idea of the best field to choose for their doctoral dissertation research.
+- The department believes that the undergraduate experience rarely provides incoming graduate students with a firm idea of the best field to choose for their doctoral dissertation research.
 We have therefore built into the graduate program the maximum flexibility and opportunity to make a well-informed choice of research field.

-At the same time, we also minimize the time required for students to get immersed in their fields once the choice has been made.
+- At the same time, we also minimize the time required for students to get immersed in their fields once the choice has been made.
 Our schedule of courses and the qualifying exam process have been tailored not only for these purposes but to add to the richness of a good understanding of physics in general.

 More information on graduate student life at Brandeis can be found on the Graduate Student Affairs page.
-Information on the application process is collected on this page.